A Hybrid Statistical Learning Framework for Capability-Based Decision Support in Manufacturing

 The residual component $f_\theta(x)$ is implemented as a linear model on standardized features with an L2 penalty, ensuring controlled model capacity and stable optimization.
-No interaction terms or nonlinear transformations are included, preserving interpretability and preventing overfitting.
+No explicit interaction terms or nonlinear feature expansions are included, preserving interpretability and reducing overfitting.
 The regularization strength is selected via validation.

 To maintain the anchored structure, the feature set excludes direct transformations of the baseline statistics (e.g., $\widehat{C}_{pk}$ and $SE$), ensuring that $z^{(stat)}$ remains the dominant signal.
-Under this design, $f_\theta(x)$ captures only systematic deviations arising from non-normality, measurement effects, and higher-order distributional characteristics, without overriding the primary statistical structure rather than overriding the underlying capability-based relationship.
+Under this design, the residual captures only systematic deviations beyond the primary statistical structure rather than overriding the underlying capability-based relationship.

-To preserve the structural behavior implied by the statistical baseline, we introduce an implicit monotonicity bias by anchoring the model on $z^{(stat)}$, restricting residual capacity via L2 regularization, and excluding direct transformations of baseline variables from the feature set.
-Under this design, the residual primarily captures second-order corrections, and empirical results confirm that the monotonic relationship between uncertainty and decision risk is preserved in practice.
+To further preserve the structural behavior implied by the statistical baseline, the framework restricts residual capacity through L2 regularization and constrained feature design.
+Under this formulation, the residual primarily acts as a second-order correction layer, while the dominant relationship between uncertainty and decision risk remains governed by the statistical baseline.

-The model is trained in a supervised setting using input-output pairs $(x_j, y_j)$, where $y_j$ represents proxy labels or soft decision-risk surrogates for capability failure rather than fully independent ground-truth outcomes.
-Training consists of computing $(\widehat{C}_{pk,j}, SE_j)$, deriving $(\pi_j^{(stat)}, z_j^{(stat)})$, constructing features $x_j$, and learning the residual function $f_\theta$ within the UC-Cap framework.

-Model parameters are estimated by minimizing the binary cross-entropy loss defined in \eqref{eq:bce_loss}.
-The resulting probability $\pi_j$ provides a structured and uncertainty-aware estimate of decision risk, enabling a direct mapping from probabilistic prediction to risk-aware approval via \eqref{eq:risk_based_decision_rule}.
-Unlike deterministic thresholding, this formulation yields a continuous measure of decision reliability that explicitly incorporates estimation uncertainty, which is particularly important in near-threshold regimes where variability is non-negligible.